More than just a set of competencies, professionalism defines my attitude, a moral values system that governs my actions.

 As a professional, I care deeply for my art, my clients, my industry and the public.

-Most of the time, I am a one-man show.
+Most of the time, I run lean teams or solo.
 I do not hide behind a wall of corporate impersonality and non-accountability.
 I engage my personal integrity, conscience and self-respect to deliver the best in quality and in collaboration, all the time.

 I prefer an open, direct and honest approach to doing business.
 I consider flattery a disservice to the client.
 Solutions start with a straight look in the eyes of the problem.